xenloops/AVR-tutorial/README.md

 I've been fascinated by and have experimented in electronics since I was a kid.
 My parents gave me the famous "150-in-One Electronic Project Kit" from Radio Shack when I turned 10, and I couldn't stop inserting wires into spring clips in the cardboard base.
 Early in my software engineering career I had the good fortune to work at a consulting company with a number of bright and helpful electrical engineers, who designed and built the prototypes I would flash with firmware it was my job to craft.
 Atmel AVR chips were the first microprocessors I programmed, and I was hooked.
 Since then, programming a web site or application just hasn't held the same fascination.
 In the years since, I would reopen my "projects" boxes and fiddle with a breadboard and some components.
 Recently I did it again, and decided that it was time to infect others with my interest and fascination with this "dark art."

-You can reach me old-school: xenloops at protonmail dot com, or show me some love on Twitter: @xenloops.
+You can reach me at xenloops at protonmail dot com if you have ideas to try out here or questions.

 Enjoy!